Disclaimer

 SUGGESTION: Learn what the most common infractions are and stay clear of them.

 REASON / EXPLANATION: The objective of infractions is to take your money, which limits your ability to get things done (solve problems).
 By knowing what the most common infractions are you can avoid committing them.
-Not committing infractions will save your money.
+Not committing infractions will save you money.
 If you do not have any money to begin with, it will at the least keep you out of debt.

 Some common infractions are: